-A look at the main organisations searching for the wreck of Bonhomme Richard
+A look at the main organisations and people searching for the wreck of Bonhomme Richard

 Clive Cussler and his organisation NUMA have been searching in the North Sea for many years.
 Originally using Bridlington as a base for his operations, he has moved to Whitby Whitby in recent times.
 Not much is known about his operation other than the postings on his website, but he is known to favour an offshore location for the wreck of the Bonhomme Richard.